PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 ## Terminology

 - **Task** - An operation a technician needs to perform on a remote IoT device.
 You predefine each task and set parameters to control its execution in a specific workflow.
-- **Workflow** – A list of tasks, associated with a specific user and with a specific group of devices in the account.
+- **Workflow** – A list of tasks associated with a specific user and with a specific group of devices in the account.
 A workflow has a planned execution time.
 - **Workflow run** – A specific run of a workflow (by the mobile device on the Pelion device) that contains operational logs and task outputs. (???)

 ## Application (Demo???)